 Pilate therefore said to him, ‘Are you a king then?
 Jesus answered, ‘You say that I am a king.
 For this reason I have been born, and for this reason I have come into the world, that I should testify to the truth.
 Everyone who is of the truth listens to my voice.’
 John 18:37

 David and Ziba

-1 When David was a little past the top, Ziba the servant of Mephibosheth met him with a couple of donkeys saddled, and on them 200 loaves of bread, and 100 clusters of raisins, and 100 summer fruits, and a container of wine.
+1 When David was a little past the summit of the Mount of Olives, Ziba the servant of Mephibosheth met him with a couple of donkeys saddled, and on them 200 loaves of bread, 100 clusters of raisins, 100 summer fruits, and a container of wine.
 2 The king said to Ziba, “What do you mean by these?”

 Ziba said, “The donkeys are for the king’s household to ride on, and the bread and summer fruit for the young men to eat, and the wine, that those who are faint in the wilderness may drink.”